 - 1) In the last few weeks Dawlish Ltd provided construction services to Alphington Ltd to build a separate building in the grounds of one of the existing care homes.
 The new building is additional residential accommodation consisting of bedrooms and bathrooms, but no kitchen facilities and it is not accessible from the main building.
-Dawlish Ltd did not charge VAT on the supply of the construction services.
+Dawlish Ltd did not charge VAT on the supply of the construction services, as it believed they were zero rated.
 In order to complete the project on time, Dawlish Ltd subcontracted some of the plastering work to Painters' Plastering Ltd. VAT was not charged by Painters' Plastering Ltd on its invoice.
 Painters' Plastering Ltd are within the Construction Industry Scheme. - 2) Dawlish Ltd has an on-going contract with Alphington Ltd for the supply of maintenance and construction services for all of its residential care home properties.
 In order to provide financial support to Alphington Ltd, Dawlish Ltd has agreed that it will only charge Alphington Ltd 65% of the costs incurred in relation to the repair and maintenance services.
 The contract has been in place for 20 months but Dawlish Ltd has issued no invoices and no payments have been made by Alphington Ltd. Dawlish Ltd has not accounted for VAT. - 3) In addition to the above supplies to Alphington Ltd, Dawlish Ltd has been asked to quote for an extension at another care home, Old Folk Rock Ltd. The care home has had plans drawn up and the draft pricing is coming out at around £100,000 (net).
 The quote includes £30,000 (net) for the supply and fit of solar panels.
 Mr Richards is not sure what VAT rate to charge on the quote.

 Advise on the VAT implications of the matters described and on any actions which Mr Richards should take.
-(15)
+(15) 20.
+Roy Daniels is a project manager at Yecrad Developments Ltd.